 Background

-The Second Barons' War began in April of 1264 after Pope Urban IV absolved Henry III from his oath to observe the Provisions of Oxford, which were designed to ensure the King adhered to the rule of law and governed according to advice from his Barons.
+The Second Barons' War began in April 1264 after Pope Urban IV absolved Henry III from his oath to observe the Provisions of Oxford.
+These were designed to ensure the King adhered to the rule of law and governed according to advice from his Barons.

 By May, royalist forces under King Henry III had reached Lewes.
-King Henry III was encamped at St. Pancras Priory with a force of infantry, while his son, Prince Edward, was encamped at Lewes Castle with the cavalry, some 500 yards to the north.
+King Henry III was encamped at St. Pancras Priory with an infantry force.
+In contrast, his son, Prince Edward, was encamped at Lewes Castle with the cavalry, some 500 yards to the north.

 Battle

 Simon de Montfort demonstrated his strategic prowess by dividing his forces into four parts.
-His son, Henry de Montfort, along with Humphrey de Bohun and John de Burgh, was entrusted with one quarter.
-Another quarter was under the command of Gilbert de Clare, with John FitzJohn and William of Montchensy.
-The third quarter, comprising Londoners, was led by Nicholas de Segrave.
-Simon de Montfort himself led the fourth quarter, strategically held in reserve, with Thomas of Pelveston.
+His son, Henry de Montfort, Humphrey Bohun, and John de Burgh were entrusted with one-quarter.
+Gilbert de Clare commanded the center quarter, comprising John FitzJohn and William of Montchensy.
+Nicholas de Segrave led the third quarter, comprising Henry of Hastings and Londoners.
+Simon de Montfort led the fourth quarter, strategically held in reserve, with Thomas of Pelveston, the London constable.

-The royalist forces consisted of Henry III commanding the center, with Prince Edward, William de Valence, 1st Earl of Pembroke, and John de Warenne, 6th Earl of Surrey, on his right.
-Richard, the King's brother and 1st Earl of Cornwall, and his son, Henry of Almain, commanding the King's left flank.
+The royalist forces consisted of Henry III commanding the left, Prince Edward, William de Valence, 1st Earl of Pembroke, Guy de Lusignan, John de Warenne, 6th Earl of Surrey, and Roger Mortimer on his right.
+Richard, the King's brother and 1st Earl of Cornwall, and his son, Henry of Almain, commanded the King's center, which was also bolstered by notable Scottish magnates Robert Bruce, John Baliol, and John Comyn.
+Cornwall's numbers included troops of Scottish spearmen and John fitz Alan and Henry Percy retinues.
+The King led the left flank personally with support from the Earl of Hereford.

 The King's men were forced down the hill into Lewes, where they engaged in a fighting retreat to Lewes Castle and the priory.
-The King's horse was killed from under him, and he was captured.
+Two of the King's horses were killed from under him.
+Many royalists were not as lucky, being pushed back into the marshy land before the River Ouse.
+Some swam to safety while others drowned or were sucked whole into the mud.
 Richard, Earl of Cornwall, took refuge in a windmill as the battle rolled past him.
+Richard was captured and later incarcerated in Kenilworth Castle.
+Several others were also taken, including Robert Bruce and John Comyn.

-Following the battle, Edward returned with his cavalry and launched a counterattack.
-However, with the town ablaze and many of the King's supporters having fled, the battle had clearly shifted in favor of the Barons.
+The King retreated to Lewes Castle, whose men fended off any attempts at an escalade.
+They were beaten but held their ground.
+Edward returned with his cavalry and launched a counterattack.
+However, with the town ablaze and many of the King's supporters having fled, the battle had shifted in favor of the barons.
 This, coupled with the capture of the King, led Edward to accept de Montfort's offer of negotiations.

 Aftermath

 The King was forced to sign the Mise of Lewes, which has been lost to history.
 Henry was also forced to accept the Provisions of Oxford.
-Prince Edward remained a hostage of the Barons for almost a year.
-Several other royalist noblemen were taken prisoner, including Richard of Cornwall, Roger Mortimer, and Humphrey de Bohun.
+Prince Edward remained a hostage of the barons for almost a year.
+Several other royalist noblemen were taken prisoner, including Richard of Cornwall and Humphrey de Bohun.
+Roger Mortimer, James of Audley, and Roger of Leybourne were granted their freedom

 Simon de Montfort was now in a position of ultimate power, which would last until Prince Edward's eventual escape and de Montfort's defeat at the Battle of Evesham.